svc8675309/wardrobe/README.md

 ![wSe](/assets/open-resources/settings-sm.png)

 * Clear the wardrobe.
-* My info and credits to open source modules used to construct this app.
+* My info and credits to open source repos used to construct this app.

+## Build

+I built this project with the following versions of software installed.
+* node.js v10.15.3
+* npm 6.4.1
+* yarn v1.19.2
+* react-native 0.61.5

+To build
+* yarn install
+* yarn ios  / yarn andorid